About the Office of the Ombudsman

 The Office of the Ombudsman can be reached by phone at 312.913.7899, by fax at 312.786.6981 or contact us please click here to email the Office of the Ombudsman.

-A call or inquiry to the Office of the Ombudsman will be returned by the end of the next business day.
+A call or inquiry to the Office of the Ombudsman will be returned in the next 48 hours.